-The course will start with a planning meeting, followed by approximately eight monthly field trips.
-Numbers will be limited to seven people to ensure everyone is able to participate effectively in observing and learning to identify the birds we are interested in.
+The course starts with a planning meeting, followed by approximately eight monthly field trips.
+Numbers are limited to seven people to ensure everyone is able to participate effectively in observing and learning to identify the birds we are interested in.

-When it is:: First meeting (9th Sept 2019) at group leader’s home in south Bristol, then monthly field trips at countryside locations between 10 mins and approx 1 hour’s drive from central Bristol.
+Where it is:: First meeting at group leader’s home in South Bristol, then monthly field trips at countryside locations between 10 mins and approx 1 hour’s drive from central Bristol.
 Car sharing will be encouraged.

 Participants should have walking boots and cold/wet weather clothing and be willing to walk short to moderate distances, usually little more than 2 -3 miles.
 In the event of severe weather conditions (e.g. strong winds, continuous rain, or heavy snow), we will try to re-arrange outings as appropriate, but may have to cancel completely depending on circumstances.
 It will sometimes be muddy under foot.